Proceeds of crime

 CPSPOC is a national service dedicated to asset recovery work.
 It owns the CPS Asset Recovery Strategy, which supports the Government’s Serious and Organised Crime Strategy, in its aim of substantially reducing the level of serious and organised crime affecting the UK and its interests.

-Further information including national contact details (applicable to all confiscation proceedings) can be found on our Division's website page.
+Further information including contact details (applicable to all confiscation proceedings) can be found on the SEOCID website page.

 How are the proceeds of crime recovered?